Logo

 Ulf Backstrøm ,jury member of the Prog Awards, creator of Merlin Prog

-Write up for Finalist placing in the Expose Yourself international songwriting competition 2010
+Finalist placing in the Expose Yourself international songwriting competition 2010

 Ben Rusch – Ben a unique and noteworthy multi-talented artist, songwriter, composer, lyricist, arranger, singer and multi-instrumentalist.
 His sound is unique, interesting and intelligent in a world of bland.
 Ben is a unique contrast to many musicians that feel they must follow the well-beaten path.
 Instead.
 Ben goes off-road and forges his own path, guided by his heart we suspect.
 Based in London, UK, Ben has 19 releases…that’s correct 19.
 No one has ever accused Ben of being short of musical ideas.
 His music is hard to describe - it's a melange of classical, contemporary, rock, theater score and more.
 Ben’s musical education comes through loudly and clearly with complex and interesting arrangements and timing in all his work.
 Comparison is almost impossible.
 We urge you to check out Ben Rusch at his website to check out his indescribably good music.
 Ben Rusch is a true “Music Man” and well liked here at the Review Posse.

-Architects of Time - "this album manages to go places a conventional folk rock album cannot go"
+"this album manages to go places a conventional folk rock album cannot go"

 Architects of Time is Ben’s big number twenty in his long list of musical master pieces.
 Architects is a beautiful folk rock album with much beauty to be found around every corner, and exactly what one would expect from the jack of all instruments, Ben Rusch.
 It should also be noted that Ben managed to recruit Bimbi Urquhart, world class viola player to work on this album.